 To get pregnant, a few things have to happen: a woman has to ovulate.
 The egg has to meet a viable sperm.
 The sperm must fertilize the egg, and the egg must then implant in the uterus.
 If something goes wrong at any stage of this journey, then infertility can happen.

 Most women ovulate about two weeks after their last menstrual period.
 Before beginning an IUI cycle, a doctor pinpoints the precise moment of ovulation to ensure the sperm has the best possible chances of meeting an egg.
 In most cases, a woman will take fertility drugs that regulate her cycle and help her produce more healthy eggs.

 During an IUI procedure, a doctor implants sperm directly into the uterus immediately before a woman ovulates.
 This greatly improves the chances of getting pregnant because the timing is ideal and the sperm does not have to make the long and difficult journey to the uterus.

 Because a doctor places the sperm right around the time of ovulation, sperm typically fertilizes the egg within a day or two.
 The precise timing depends on how long the egg lives and how quickly the sperm reaches the egg.
-But in almost all cases, fertilization will take place in a day or two after IUI--and sometimes just a few hours later.
+But in almost all cases, IUI fertilization will take place in a day or two after the procedure --and sometimes just a few hours later.